nekooee/telegram-group-manager-bot/README.md

 1. Add the bot to your Telegram group or channel.
 2. Grant the bot admin rights to enable message deletion and media handling.
-3. Use the commands above to manage your messages and images.
+3. Use the commands above to manage your messages, images, and translations.

----

-## Configuration

-You can customize default timers, allowed image formats, and other settings in the `config.py` file.

 ---